Ungerer221/Ungerer221/README.md

 -->

 # About me
-I've been a developer studing at open window for almost 3 years now. with all the projects ive worked on during the course of my studies at open window I have `worked with`:
+I've been a developer studing at open window for almost 3 years now. with all the projects I've worked on during the course of my studies at open window I have `worked with`:

 # Everything I have Worked with:
-all the platforms, languages and other things ive worked with over the time of my studies
+All the platforms, languages and other things ive worked with over the time of my studies
 ## Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)